ON THE WRIST: Panerai Luminor PAM 372

 The one that I like from Panerai is a Luminor.
 In particular is the PAM372.
 The Luminor models have what is called a “crown” protector which is just beautiful yet purposeful.
 To some, it’s a little intrusive as you need to bend your wrist.
 But it just requires a little getting used to.

-The dials on the watch is neat as well as tidy, with the numeric 12, 3, 6 and 9 in their respective position.
+The dials on the watch are neat as well as tidy, with the numeric 12, 3, 6 and 9 in their respective position.
 It can be argued that it could be mistaken with the base Luminor.
 That is not when you are seeing it with your own eyes.
 With the plexi glass paired to gold hands, it instantly draws my attention to it amongst other watches.
-The Italian design is further appreciated when I had a look at the full skeleton back of the 372.
+The Italian design was further appreciated when I had a look at the full skeleton back of the 372.
 What’s more is that 1950 Luminor has exactly 21 jewels.

 Being a 1950 watch, this is surely going to cost a lot, and to my expectation, it is largely true.
 In general, anything that is antique or “one of the first” is always going to be priced high.
 Most people will react by looking at other models instead, but to me, something this desirable is worth any tear or sweat.
 Thankfully the sales lady was kind enough to let me finance it.
 You never know until you try.
 Right?
 After a handful of struggles, the watch was in my hands.
 Do you know the feeling of owning the thing you wanted for so long on top of knowing it's time to bring it home?
-That my fellow friends, is the indescribable feeling.
+That my fellow friends, is an indescribable feeling.

 After some photoshoot, I immediately wore it which concurs with the phrase “you get what you pay”.
 Why do I say that?
 Simple reason is, it is instantly recognized as a Panerai Luminor without a second guess.
 Sadly not everyone can tell it is the historical PAM 372 until they are being told so.
 Even for a huge guy like myself, this 47mm watch does look a little large for me.